Methods at a Glance

 This material is relevant for both human and animal studies as well as basic and applied research.
 And while it is important for investigators to become familiar with the issues presented on this website, it is even more important that they collaborate with a methodologist who is familiar with these issues.

-In a parallel group-randomized trial, also called a parallel cluster-randomized trial, groups or clusters are randomized to study conditions, and observations are taken on the members of those groups with no crossover of groups or clusters to a different condition or study arm during the trial.
+In a parallel group-randomized trial (GRT), groups or clusters are randomized to study conditions, and observations are taken on the members of those groups with no crossover to a different condition during the trial.

 Learn more about GRTs

-In an individually randomized group-treatment trial, also called a partially clustered design, individuals are randomized to study conditions but receive at least some of their intervention with other participants or through an intervention agent shared with other participants.
+In an individually randomized group-treatment (IRGT) trial, individuals are randomized to study conditions but receive at least some of their intervention with other participants or through an intervention agent shared with other participants.

 Learn more about IRGTs

-In a stepped wedge group-randomized trial, also called a stepped wedge cluster-randomized trial, groups or clusters are randomized to sequences which cross-over to the intervention condition at predetermined time points in a sequential, staggered fashion until all groups receive the intervention.
+In a stepped wedge group- or cluster-randomized trial (SWGRT), groups or clusters are randomized to sequences that cross over to the intervention condition at predetermined time points in a staggered fashion until all groups receive the intervention.

 Learn more about SWGRTs